Math Calculators

 3. Improper fraction = \$\frac{7}{5}\$

-4. 7 and 5 do not have any common factors, therefore, simplification is not possible.
+4. 7 and 5 do not share any common factors, meaning simplification is not possible.

 Converting mixed number to an improper fraction by addition